decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## tsconfig.json

-Directories containing a tsconfig.json file are root directories for TypeScript Projects.
-The tsconfig.json file specifies the root files and options required to compile your project in JavaScript.
+Directories containing a `tsconfig.json` file are root directories for TypeScript Projects.
+The `tsconfig.json` file specifies the root files and options required to compile your project in JavaScript.

 > **Why do we use Typescript?**
-> TypeScript is a superset of JavaScript and allows you to employ object oriented programming and type declaration.
+> TypeScript is a superset of JavaScript and allows you to employ object-oriented programming and type declaration.
 Features like autocomplete and type-checking speed up development times and allow for the creation of a solid codebase.
 These features are all key components to a positive developer experience.
 >
 > You can use another tool or language instead of TypeScript, so long as your scripts are contented within a single Javascript file (scene.js).
 All provided type declarations are made in TypeScript, and other languages and transpilers are not officially supported.